juntao/arenztopia/content/news/Issue 4.md

 New farming tech was revealed to make plowing easier and better.
 The test farms were all very satisfied so the new tech will be produced and in stores by 2021.
 ## Coronavirus Report
 by Owen Miyazoi
 Government sources say 213 cases and 30 deaths.
-Experts say that the curve has dramatically flattened since the lockdown order last week.
+Experts say that the curve has dramatically flattened since the lockdown order given last week.
+## New reactor planned
+by Sam-Louis Alrocaet
+On Tuesday, Acellmyn Technollogies, Inc. announced a new reactor which will supply energy to 500 homes starting 2035.
+It will be an Advanced Heat Acivated Neutron-Ion Reactor, or AHAN-IR, which Acellmyn Technologies, Inc. invented. it is extremely efficient, but since it is highly dangerous is located in the Arenztopian Desert.
+Acellmyn Technologies, Inc. is looking for a name, so if you have a submission go to [www.Acellmyn.com/newreactorname2020](www.Acellmyn.com/newreactorname2020)